tomrake/tomrake.github.io/_posts/2019-09-04-Build-A-CYGWIN-Environment-V03.md

 ---
 ## This view is of a higher level

-To allow docker *process isolation* of our target container we start with a specific version container.
+To allow docker **process isolation** of our target container we start with a specific version container.
 It is desired that this process will work for all relased OS versions.

 ## Using GUI Install of a component...

-Large complexities of any scripted **GUI install**, require a design period to create extract the necessary remote element info from the GUI, an install method design and debug process, an **orchestraion design** from the **GUI install toolkit**.
+Large complexities of any scripted **GUI install**, require a design period to create extract the necessary GUI element info, an install method design and debug process, an **orchestraion design** using **GUI install toolkit**.

 ## ... or not